igordertigor/semv/docs/alternative-usage.md

 ```
 In fact, they both refer to the same commit history.

+Starting with v2.5.0, changelogs can be exported in two different formats:
+1. *pretty*: This is what you get if you just use the `--changelog` option.
+You
+   can also select it explicitly by setting `--changelog=pretty`.
+The examples
+   above also use this format.
+2. *json*: Can be selected by setting `--changelog=json` and will result in a
+   json-formatted changelog.

 Note: You can rewrite past commits using `git rebase -i` *if you haven't pushed
 them to a remote yet or if you can force-push to the remote*.